-- cluster.routing.allocation.disk.watermark.high Default value of 90%.
-If this limit is exceeded, Elasticsearch will try to relocate existing shards to other nodes (if possible), that have enough space available. - cluster.routing.allocation.disk.watermark.flood_stage Default value of 95%.
-If this limit is exceeded, Elasticsearch will update the configuration of all indices to read-only index blocks index. blocks.read_only_allow_delete, that have at least one shard allocated to the related cluster node.
+- cluster.routing.allocation.disk.watermark.low Default value of 85%.
+If this limit is exceeded, Elasticsearch will not allocate more shards to the related cluster node.
+The operation of that node is not influenced and data can still be indexed and searched. - cluster.routing.allocation.disk.watermark.high Default value of 90%.
+If this limit is exceeded, Elasticsearch will try to relocate existing shards to other nodes (if possible), that have enough space available. - cluster.routing.allocation.disk.watermark.flood\stage Default value of 95%.
+If this limit is exceeded, Elasticsearch will update the configuration of all indices to read-only index blocks index. blocks.read\only\allow\delete, that have at least one shard allocated to the related cluster node.
 Since then, it is not possible to index new data to such indices and restricted to searches and delete actions.